 Discover a carefully curated list of the best ramen in Sacramento.
 This list prioritizes restaurants that take their ramen seriously, using only the freshest ingredients and sometimes preparing the rich and flavorful broths over the course of days.

-In addition to serving up delicious ramen, each of these restaurants offers unique menu items and dining atmospheres.
-These ramen restaurants in Sacramento have it all; Incredibly savory broths, high-quality ingredients, great service, and inviting atmospheres.
+These listed ramen restaurants in Sacramento have it all; Incredibly savory broths, high-quality ingredients, great service, and inviting atmospheres.
 Whether you are looking to dine in or carry out, you can’t go wrong grabbing a bowl of ramen at one of these top-tier ramen establishments.

 I’ve ordered these restaurants by personal preference.